William Frederick Todd

-William Frederick Todd (May 2, 1854 - March 16, 1935) was a businessman and political figure in New Brunswick.
+William Frederick Todd (2 May 1854 - 16 March 1935) was a businessman and political figure in New Brunswick.
 He represented Charlotte County in the Legislative Assembly of New Brunswick from 1899 to 1903 and Charlotte in the House of Commons of Canada from 1908 to 1911 as a Liberal member.
-Todd served as the 16th Lieutenant Governor of New Brunswick from February 28, 1923, to December 27, 1928.
+Todd served as the 16th Lieutenant Governor of New Brunswick from 28 February 1923, to 27 December 1928.

 He was born in St. Stephen, New Brunswick, the youngest son of Freeman H. Todd and Adeline Boardman.
 His father was a very successful lumber merchant and president of the St. Croix Soap Manufacturing Company.
 In 1879, William Todd married Ethel J. Bolton, the daughter of John Bolton.
 Todd was unsuccessful in bids for reelection in 1911, 1917, and 1921.

 He died of a heart attack in 1935, while visiting a lawyer's office.
 He was the age of 80.